tum-ai/space/README.md

 - [`Firebase`](https://firebase.com/) for managing authentication
 - [`Docker`](https://www.docker.com/) with [`Docker Compose`](https://docs.docker.com/compose/) for containerization and orchestration

-# CI / CD Draft
-## Environments
-1) DEV:
-- No automated CI Action
-- Dev can start up:
-  - Frontend: via npm or firebase emulator
-  - Backend: via uvicorn or docker compose
-  - DB: use dockerized postgres,
-- Precommit hook: Linting
-2) Test:
-- linting & unit tests on every pushed commit of all branches
-- Backend: no deployment, just Github Action tests
-- DB: azure dev db
-3) Staging
+**2. Staging**
-- deployed version of staging branch
+- Deployed version of the staging branch
-  - Frontend: to firebase staging
+  - Frontend deployed to Firebase staging project ("tumai-space-staging")
-  - Backend: deployed to Azure staging (env environment=staging)
+  - Backend deployed to Azure Staging
-  - DB: azure staging db
+  - Uses an Azure Staging DB
-- CI Action triggered on:
-    - PR request creation into main
+- CI Action is triggered on PR creation into main

-4) Production:
+**3. Production**:
-- deployed version of main branch
+- Deployed version of the main branch
-  - Frontend: to firebase prod
+  - Frontend deployed to Firebase production project ("tumai-space")
-  - Backend: deployed to Azure prod (env environment=production)
+  - Backend deployed to Azure Production
-  - DB: azure prod db
+  - Uses an Azure Production DB
 - CI Action triggered on push commit to main (=merge PR)

+One could also see the **Testing** CI part as an environment:
+- Runs linting & unit tests on every pushed commit of all branches
+- No deployment
+- Uses an Azure Dev DB